Botho von Hülsen

-Botho von Hülsen (10 December 1815 – 30 September 1886) was a theater manager of Royal Prussian plays and president of the Deutscher Bühnenverein.
+Botho von Hülsen (10 December 1815 – 30 September 1886) was a manager of the Royal Prussian Court theater, and president of the Deutscher Bühnenverein.

 Life

 Born in Berlin, Hülsen received his education from 1825 in the Cadet Corps in Potsdam.
-From there he was transferred to the 1st (Emperor Alexander) Guards Grenadiers of the Prussian Army on 5 August 1833 as fähnrich holder and advanced to second lieutenant in February 1834.
+From there he was transferred to the 1st (Emperor Alexander) Guards Grenadiers of the Prussian Army on 5 August 1833 as a fähnrich holder and advanced to second lieutenant in February 1834.
 Between 1841 and 1843 he was stationed in Königsberg and there got to know the actress Sophie Schröder-Devrient, among others, via the theater.
 From 1844 he was entrusted with the performance of smaller plays for troop support in Berlin.

-In March 1848, Hülsen took part in the barricade fights in Berlin and became an oberleutnant and regimental adjutant at the beginning of April.
+In March 1848, Hülsen took part in the barricade fights in Berlin and became an Oberleutnant and regimental adjutant at the beginning of April.
 In this position he was deployed during the First Schleswig War and in 1849 during the suppression of the May Uprising in Dresden.
 In this politically difficult time (German revolutions of 1848-49), King Frederick William IV of Prussia appointed him Generalintendant of the court music.
-On 12 April 1851 Hülsen was granted his farewell with the title of Hauptmann and permission to wear the regiment uniform.
+On 12 April 1851 Hülsen retired with the title of Hauptmann (Captain) and was granted permission to wear his regimental uniform.